top of page

 Backcountry hike to Paradise Valley (Banff National Park) in autumn.

-It doesn’t happen often but when it does, hikers that must be rescued are often improperly dressed (cotton clothing, sneakers), poorly prepared for unexpected weather (no rain or cold weather gear) or sparsely equipped (no protection/shelter).
+It doesn’t happen often but when it does, hikers that must be rescued are often improperly dressed (cotton clothing, sneakers), poorly prepared for unexpected weather (no rain/cold weather gear) or sparsely equipped (no protection/shelter).

 Most places you will hike won’t have cell service and an emergency can happen within a millisecond.
 Being a long way from your car could mean hours of waiting for help.
 Are you prepared?